-Darby is travelling from Denver to Utah in order to see her mother before she has surgery for pancreatic cancer to hopefully prolong her life.
-The surgery or the cancer could take her mother’s life at any moment so Darby really has no time to waste, despite her complicated feelings towards her mother.
+Darby is travelling from Denver to Utah in order to see her mother before she has surgery for pancreatic cancer which will hopefully prolong her life.
+The surgery or cancer could take her mother’s life at any moment so Darby really has no time to waste, despite her complicated feelings towards her mom.
 Speaking of mothers, Mother Nature has other plans and Darby soon finds herself driving her beat-up Honda – no snow tires and less one windshield wiper – into Snowmageddon, a devastating blizzard that is making travel nearly impossible.
-Left with no other options due to road closures, accidents and a lack of plow drivers on the road since it’s Christmas Eve, Darby is forced to pull into a mountainside rest stop until it’s safe to drive again.
+Left with no other options due to road closures, accidents and a lack of plows on the road since it’s Christmas Eve, Darby is forced to pull into a mountainside rest stop until it’s safe to drive again.

 Inside the rest stop, there are four other stranded people and zero cell reception.
-As Darby sets out into the snow to find just one bar of signal in order to call her sister and mother, Darby stumbles upon a little girl in a dog kennel inside the back of a van that belongs to one of the four stranded strangers.
+As Darby sets out into the snow to pick up just one bar of signal in order to call her family, Darby stumbles upon a little girl in a dog kennel inside the back of a van that belongs to one of the four strangers inside.
 Darby sets out to rescue the little girl and keep her safe until sunrise when civilization is set to start digging itself out from under the knee-deep snow.

-This clever, extra level to the plotting is what bumps this up from a 4-star thriller, to a dope AF 5-star thriller. *air guitar solo* Wah-wahwwww-wahhw.
+This clever layer to the plotting is what bumps this up from a 4-star thriller to a dope AF 5-star thriller. *air guitar solo* Wah-wahwwww-wahhw.

 It would be really easy to have the elements of this story go off the rails.
-Darby could have been annoying, whiny or “white girl in a horror movie” dumb, but she’s human and smart and sassy and emotionally complex.
-There’s just enough personal detail and her McGuyver moments were epic, but in a very believable way.
+Darby could have been annoying, whiny or “girl in a horror movie” dumb, but she’s human and smart and sassy and emotionally complex.
+There’s just enough personal detail and her McGuyver moments were epic but in a very believable way.
 She’s a perfect “hero” for this story.
 Likable, genuine and tough.

 And the villain?!
 Kick me in the crotch and spit on my neck because I loved him.
 Not in an unhealthy way, but in a purely psychological way.
 My admiration for Adams’ creation of this character knows no bounds.
 The psychosis and characterization were so spot on, and so perfectly fucked up, that it could not have been more fun.